mertyildiran/Plexus/README.md

 Initiated: 10000 neurons

 0 neuron picked as sensory neuron
-0 neuron picked as cognitive neuron
+0 neuron picked as motor neuron

 Network has been ignited